Masterpiece Spotlight: The Story Behind Frida Kahlo’s Self Portrait

 23 May 2025

 A major Frida Kahlo exhibition is coming to Tate Modern in 2026.
 Frida: The Making of an Icon will offer a rare opportunity to explore the personal and professional life of one of the 20th century’s most recognisable artists.
+Bringing together paintings, drawings, letters and photographs, this exhibition traces Frida Kahlo’s artistic evolution, from her early portraits to the self-portraits that came to define her.
+It also explores how she shaped her image through fashion, photography and politics, establishing herself as a global symbol of resilience, identity and creative expression.

 Suffering and endurance